Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: A Numerical Study

 \subsubsection{Intermittent Crises}

-This additional dynamical phase is represented in Figure~\ref{fig:crises}.
+This additional dynamical class is represented in Fig.~\ref{fig:crises}.
 Here, a fast relaxation to equilibrium is followed by spontaneous destabilisation.
 The system enters a cycle of price inflation and plummeting production.
-This is most likely due to a switch between the stability matrices of the system, as discussed above in Eq. \eqref{eq:lin_non_lin}.
-The eigenvalues of the first matrix all have negative real parts, whereas the second has at least one eigenvalue with a positive real part, and therefore an unstable direction.
+This is most likely due to a switch between different cones, characterised by different stability matrices, as discussed in section \ref{sec:cones}. {The first matrix is stable, whereas the second has at least one eigenvalue out of the unit circle, and therefore an unstable direction.}

-After this, non-linear saturation effects take over to quell the dynamics, and the system flows back towards equilibrium before the next crisis appears.
-These acute endogenous crises are one of the most interesting aspects of our model; they also appear in other Agent Based Models, see \cite{gualdi2015tipping, Sharma2020} where they result from a generic synchronisation mechanism, see ~\cite{Gualdi2015}.
+Non-linear saturation effects then take over and quell the dynamics, and the system flows back towards equilibrium before the next crisis appears.
+These acute endogenous crises are one of the most interesting aspects of our model; they also appear in the Agent Based Models of \cite{gualdi2015tipping} and \cite{Sharma2020} where they result from a generic synchronisation mechanism, as made explicit by~\cite{Gualdi2015}.